Lightroom and Fuji RAW Files

 Topaz Sharpen AI

 A few weeks back I shared some of my frustrations about processing Fuji XTrans files in Lightroom on my Lightweight Photographer blog.
 Someone then replied to say they get great results in Lightroom processing their Fuji RAW files by turning off the sharpening.
-They then apply sharpening in Photoshop with Topaz DeNoise AI.
-Initially I was a little sceptical but thought that I would give it a try.
+They then apply to sharpen in Photoshop with Topaz DeNoise AI.
+Initially, I was a little sceptical but thought that I would give it a try.
 To my surprise, it appeared to work well.

 Spurred on by this discovery I began to experiment with the different noise reduction modes.
-In case you aren’t familiar with Topaz DeNoise it has three modes you can use and applies sharpening as well as noise reduction.
+In case you aren’t familiar with Topaz DeNoise, it has three modes you can use and applies sharpening as well as noise reduction.
+You can read my review of Topaz Sharpen AI in this article.
 I then also tried out Topaz Sharpener AI and the results with some images were even better.

 Here’s an example of the standard Fuji RAW file which I processed in Lightroom and with Topaz Sharpen AI.